by David Baer, October 23, 2022

 One thing we can learn from this story is that simply knowing right from wrong isn’t enough.
 We’re a lot better at recognizing injustice when it doesn’t involve us.
 After all, David prided himself on being a fair-minded judge.
 He reacted instantly and viscerally to Nathan’s story—but that sense of right and wrong wasn’t enough to stop him from doing the very same thing he was so quick to condemn.

 We all need a Nathan.
 We need someone who cares about us enough to lead us to take a step outside of ourselves so that we can see the truth.
 The scriptures tell us that God designed us for relationship.
 We are meant to be interdependent, and that means not putting ourselves in a position where we are the sole arbiters of right and wrong for ourselves.
 How many of David’s friends and servants were part of his schemes?
 How many of them were in a position to say, “Stop, your majesty.
 For your own sake, don’t do this.”?
 Maybe that’s not entirely their fault.
 Maybe David ought to have cultivated more honest and courageous friends.
 If someone gave you the level of power King David had, can you say that you are pure enough or free enough from self-interest that you too wouldn’t have done something awful?
 If not, who’s your Nathan?
-Is there a friend or a counsellor who knows you well enough, who can cut through the conventions of politeness to tell you the truth you need to hear?
+Is there a friend or a counselor who knows you well enough, who can cut through the conventions of politeness to tell you the truth you need to hear?

 But I am not King David, and neither are you.
 My sins are real, my brokenness weighs me down, and I need God’s mercy.
 I need to be cleansed and renewed if my life with God is to continue.
 But my son doesn’t need to suffer for me, because God’s own Son already has.
 Jesus is the innocent Son who suffers for us.
 But his suffering is different.
 It isn’t something that’s simply done to him.
 It’s not as though Jesus has no say in what happens to him.
 Jesus’ suffering is a gift he willingly gives.
 He tells us that no one takes his life from him—he lays it down freely.
 And because of him, because of the suffering of God’s Son, God has become a parent like David who grieves and aches for a child.
 Through Jesus, God knows David’s grief and anguish, and God won’t ever again require children to pay the price of their parents’ sin.